axelhahn/ahcrawler/docs/30_Web_UI_backend/30_Start/10_Search_index.md

 Shows the http header if the crawler visited the url.

 With the button below you can check the current http reaponse header.
 This feature requires that you enabled the http header check as a public page.

+### Curl metadata

+Show raw data of collected curl metadata.

+Among them are http status code, download speed, timers for the connection, certificate information and more.

 ### Wordlist